Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 Most industries, especially in the financial or health sectors, are regulated by public or private regulatory bodies.

-For example, the payment industry has a long list of regulations to follow.
+For example, the payment industry has many regulations to follow.
 Most notable are EMV and PA:DSS set by global organizations such as Visa and Mastercard.

-It is not uncommon that whole projects are sometimes implemented to comply with the latest set of compliance mandates.
+Commonly, whole projects are sometimes implemented to comply with the latest compliance mandates.

-Solution designs should observe rules and regulations that apply to the industry, project, or software implemented.
+Solution designs should observe rules and regulations for the industry, project, or software implemented.

 Software and cyber security requirements are essential to any IT project.
 See ISO 25010 standard on software quality for a complete list.